JustArchiNET/ArchiCrowdin/README.md

 In general Crowdin identity specifies the project and API key that will be needed for strings upload.
 API key is considered a sensitive detail, therefore you could, in theory, create `crowdin_identity.yml` once and put it in the root of your project, and this setup is indeed supported, but discouraged.
 This case will work only with 100% private repos where you can be sure than nobody inappropriate will have access to those details, and even then it's a much better idea to not specify it in the repo at all.

-Another supported, and this time **recommended** setup is create `crowdin_identity.yml` out of `crowdin_identity_example.yml` during CI build process.
+Another supported, and this time **recommended** setup is to create `crowdin_identity.yml` out of `crowdin_identity_example.yml` during CI build process.
 It's enough to copy included `crowdin_identity_example.yml` as `crowdin_identity.yml` (either to our tool directory or project's directory root) and edit `CROWDIN_API_KEY` and `CROWDIN_PROJECT_IDENTIFIER` to match your project.
 API key should be defined as a secure variable (or equivalent) in your CI, while project identifier can be defined as a normal variable.
 This way, you can simply copy the example to target file, replace our placeholder values with actual ones, and then you can execute our scripts for the remaining part of the build process.

 ---

 ## Usage

-As a low-level tool, you should use `archi_core.ps1` script.
+As a low-level tool, you should use `archi.ps1` script.
 It supports following arguments:

 - `-targets:{repos}` specifies target repos to perform actions on (separated by a comma).
 This argument is optional and defaults to `this` which targets the root project.
 You want to use this parameter if your project includes submodules that have their own `crowdin.yml` definitions.
 The order matters, so typically you'll want `this` repo to be your last.
 - `-upload` will push strings to Crowdin platform.
 This is equivalent to `crowdin upload sources`.